Elijahzulu/Data-Mining-Luanshya-Municipal-Council-DataSet/README.md

   - `db-unza26-csc4792-team9-news-posts.csv` — all 16 news posts, with
     published date, wards mentioned, and Kwacha amounts mentioned pulled out of the body text.
-- **Coverage cross-validated against an independent crawl.** Rather than trusting this branch's own crawl coverage on faith, `scripts/validate_coverage.py` checks it against a second, independently written crawler that teammate Blessing Yabe designed and ran separately (`data/raw/blessing_independent_crawl/` — see its own README there).
-136 URLs were found by both crawls independently — that agreement is the actual evidence of coverage.
-The handful of differences are explainable rather than missed data: mostly WordPress navigation/pagination artifacts and duplicate permalink forms on her side, individual news-post permalinks and documents published after her crawl ran on this branch's side, plus one genuine crawler bug her crawl surfaced (an off-domain PDF picked up from a different council's site).
+- **Coverage cross-validated against an independent crawl.** `scripts/validate_coverage.py` checks this branch's document coverage against a second, independently written crawler (`data/raw/blessing_independent_crawl/` — see its own README there) rather than relying on a single crawl's coverage claim.
+  136 URLs were found by both crawls — that agreement is the actual evidence of coverage.
+Remaining differences are explainable, not missed data: navigation/pagination artifacts and duplicate permalink forms on one side, additional news-post permalinks and later-published documents on the other, plus one crawler edge case (an off-domain PDF picked up from a different council's site).
 Full detail in `data/processed/db-unza26-csc4792-team9-coverage-validation.csv` and notebook section 6.
 - **Known, real limitation — not a bug to "fix" later:** roughly half the PDFs (53 of 105) are CamScanner-style phone photographs with no text layer at all, several of them the most recent (2026) CDF beneficiary